armanexplorer/apriori/README.md

 # apriori
-just run in root of repo:
+Data analysis on a grocery store dataset using a customized apriori algorithm.

+# run
-`python test.py`
+`python main.py`